 - Gravel must be kept in its place otherwise it can start to look unsightly.
 Simple timber gravel boards will overcome this, nailed to wooden pegs at one metre intervals, but decorative edges are both functional and attractive.

-How to lay a gravel path
+How to lay a gravel path on soil

 You will need: